 Meetings Active User Rolling Average

-Provides details about how many licenses are being used in a subscription, and how many users have hosted at least one Webex meeting within the reported date.
+This report provides detail about how many licenses are being used in a subscription, and how many users have hosted at least one Webex meeting within the reported date.
 This report is only available if your organization has an active true forward eligible subscription.

 Column Name